Debasish-87/Cloud-native-zero-trust-k8s-platform/README.md

-# 🔐 ZeroTrustOps: Cloud-Native DevSecOps Platform for Kubernetes
+# 🔐 ZeroTrustOps: Cloud-Native Secure Kubernetes DevSecOps Platform

 > **Lightweight but Legendary** — A streamlined DevSecOps pipeline to build, scan, and secure Kubernetes workloads with Zero Trust principles.